 Originally an area of heavy industry in years gone by, the comprehensive regeneration programme now sees it packed with art galleries, shops, restaurants, a watersports centre and the northern home of the BBC.

 Frequently Asked Questions

 Can I pre-book my airport parking at Manchester Airport?

 Yes.
-There are a range of different parking options to choose from, bookable in advance.
+There is a range of different parking options to choose from, bookable in advance.
 When booking your airport parking, you should consider the location of the car park in relation to the terminal you are travelling from.

-Make sure you allow enough time for any transfer from the car park to the terminal, so you arrive in plenty of time to check-in and catch your flight.
+Make sure you allow enough time for any transfer from the car park to the terminal, so you arrive in plenty of time to check in and catch your flight.